Customize This Trip

 Your vehicle glides through diverse habitats as you explore different corners of the park.
 Grassland, forest, flamingo-tinged lakes, iconic savannah, and now some boggy swamps filled as always by the bobbing heads of hippos.
 Out of the trees comes another giant, a majestic armor-plated black rhino that wanders past the safari truck.
 Its horn protrudes and indicates power, yet benign eyes hint at the elegance and largely peaceful nature of these critically endangered mammals.
 All safari sights are memorable, but spotting a black rhino is a tale that will linger on for days, the scene constantly relived as people share stories over dinner and a campfire.

-After a full day on the crater floor you'll ascend to the highest point of the crater rim to your accommodation.
-Commanding magnificent views and gazing onto unforgettable sunsets, the Ngorongoro Sopa Lodge is one of the finest in Africa.
+After a full day on the crater floor you'll ascend to the highest point of the crater rim to your accommodation that commands magnificent views and unforgettable sunsets.
 The dazzling lobby and lounges provide a regal welcome, each exquisitely furnished in a unique African style.
 A swimming pool and open grass lawns overlook the crater, offering the perfect place for a sundowner or a morning cup of fresh local coffee.
 Your spacious room has its own pristine view of this majestic natural wonder.

 Breakfast, Lunch, Dinner